 The Meta Description should be no more than 150 characters.

-A good rule of thumb is to have a sentence or two that summarizes the page’s content, includes keywords, and tells visitors why they want to click on your website out of all other websites listed in those same search results.
+A good rule of thumb is to have a sentence that summarizes the page’s content, includes keywords, and tells visitors why they want to click on your website out of all other websites listed in those same search results.

 It doesn’t matter how creative you get with them – if there isn’t anything compelling about your site, searchers won’t care enough to visit!